epfl-ada/ada-2024-project-adaventure/Readme.md

 * How do hubs affect the efficiency of user paths?
 Do users who navigate through hubs tend to complete paths more successfully or with fewer clicks?
 * Are highly linked hubs also more accessible, or do users tend to bypass them for other, potentially less-linked but more intuitive articles?

-### File Structure
+File Structure
-**analysis.ipynb:** The main code for analysis contained in the data story is located here.
-This Jupyter notebook contains the primary logic and calculations for exploring Wikipedia navigation patterns and analyzing hubs.\
+**`analysis.ipynb/`**:: The main code for analysis contained in the data story is located here.
+This Jupyter notebook includes the primary logic and calculations for exploring Wikipedia navigation patterns and analyzing hubs.

-**src/:** Contains additional Python scripts supporting the analysis.
-You can find data processing scripts, and other components necessary for running the full analysis.
+**`src/`**:: Contains additional Python scripts that support the analysis.
+This folder includes data processing scripts and other components necessary for running the full analysis.

-**data/**: The data folder contains the data used during the project **images/** The images folder contains images for the data story divided into two sub folder html for html figures generated and png for png figures generated
+**`data/`**:: Stores the data used throughout the project.

+**`images/`**:: Contains images for the data story, organized into two subfolders:
+- **`html/`**:: Includes HTML figures generated for the project.
+- **`png/`**:: Includes PNG figures generated for the project.

 ### Organization within the team
 * Michelle: